menu

 Occupations and Workforce

-Dyersville is a blue-collar town, with 39.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Dyersville is generally considered to be a blue-collar town.
+39.80% of the Dyersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Dyersville is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Dyersville who work in office and administrative support (13.32%), sales jobs (12.76%), and management occupations (7.33%).

 Setting & Lifestyle